camunda/camunda/.ci/persistent-deployment/README.md

 * An Elasticsearch cluster with persistent volume and data.
 * A PostgreSQL database.

-This environment is deployed under the `optimize-persistent` namespace of the `ci-v2` Kubernetes cluster (the cluster itself is maintained by the Infrastructure team).
+This environment is deployed under the `optimize-persistent` namespace of the `ci` Kubernetes cluster (the cluster itself is maintained by the Infrastructure team).

 The environment is split between 2 places: